Liberty Tree: Other trees

 Many other towns designated their own Liberty Trees.
 Most have been lost over time, although Randolph, New Jersey claims a white oak Liberty Tree dating to 1720.
-A 400-year-old tulip poplar stood on the grounds of St. John's College in Annapolis, Maryland until 1999, when it was felled after Hurricane Floyd caused irreparable damage to it.
-The Liberty Tree in Acton, Massachusetts, was an elm tree that lasted until about 1925.
-In 1915, knowing that the Liberty Tree was getting older, Acton students planted the Peace Tree, a maple that still stands today.
+A 400 year-old tulip poplar stood on the grounds of St. John's College in Annapolis, Maryland until 1999, when it was felled after Hurricane Floyd caused irreparable damage to it.
+The Liberty Tree in Acton, Massachusetts was an elm tree that lasted until about 1925.
+Acton students planted the Peace Tree in 1915, a maple that still stands today.

-The Arbres de la liberté ("Liberty Trees"), inspired by the American example, were a symbol of the French Revolution, the first being planted in 1790 by a pastor of a Vienne village, inspired by the Liberty Tree of Boston.
-The last surviving liberty elm in France from c.1790 still stands in the parish of La Madeleine at Faycelles, in the Département de Lot.
-Liberty trees were also planted on the Place Royale in Brussels on 9 July 1794, after the occupation of the Austrian Netherlands by French revolutionary forces, and on Dam Square in Amsterdam on 19 January 1795, in celebration of the alliance between the French Republic and the Batavian Republic.
+The Arbres de la liberté ("Liberty Trees") were a symbol of the French Revolution, the first being planted in 1790 by a pastor of a Vienne village, inspired by the Liberty Tree of Boston.
+The last surviving liberty elm in France stands in the parish of La Madeleine at Faycelles in the Département de Lot.
+Liberty trees were also planted on the Place Royale in Brussels on July 9, 1794 after the occupation of the Austrian Netherlands by French revolutionary forces, and on Dam Square in Amsterdam on January 19, 1795 in celebration of the alliance between the French Republic and the Batavian Republic.

-Tipu Sultan gave his support to French soldiers at Srirangapatna in setting Jacobin club in 1797.

-Tipu himself called Citizen Tipu and he planted the Tree of Liberty at srirangapatana.

-The Gernikako Arbola in the Basque town of Gernika acted as a meeting place for citizens of the province since at least the 14th century.
-The tree represents the traditional freedoms of the Biscayan people.
-Nowadays the president of the Basque Country known as the Lehendakari swears his charge there.

-In 1798, with the establishing of the short-lived Roman Republic, such a tree was also planted in Rome's Piazza delle Scole, to mark the legal abolition of the Roman Ghetto (which was, however, re-instated with the resumption of Papal rule).
+A liberty tree was also planted in Rome's Piazza delle Scole in 1798 to mark the legal abolition of the Roman Ghetto (which was, however, re-instated with the resumption of Papal rule).
 The last surviving liberty elm in Italy, planted in 1799 to celebrate the new Parthenopean Republic, stood until recently in Montepaone, Calabria.
 The tree was badly damaged in a storm in 2008 and has been replaced by a clone.

-As students at the Tübinger Stift, the German philosopher Georg Hegel and his friend Friedrich Schelling planted a liberty tree on the outskirts of Tübingen, Germany.